awslabs/eksdemo/docs/install-ingress-nginx.md

 * Indicates internal load balancer
 ```

 To view the listener configuration use the `eksdemo get listenter -L <load-balancer-name>` command.
-Replace `a932c2d30be6840c999e3db32f5a1a8c` with the name of your load balancer.
+Replace `<load-balancer-name>` with the name of your load balancer.

 ```
-» eksdemo get listener -L a932c2d30be6840c999e3db32f5a1a8c                        1 ↵
+» eksdemo get listener -L <load-balancer-name>
 +------------------+-----------+------------------------+----------------------------------+
 |        Id        | Prot:Port | Default Certificate Id |          Default Action          |
 +------------------+-----------+------------------------+----------------------------------+